Cloud7Ez/My_Projects/Hr Analysis Using Power Bi/README.md

             SELECTEDVALUE('Date Hierarchy'[Date Hierarchy Order]) = 3, formattedYearAttr,
             BLANK()
 )
-This is used Attrition Trend.
+This measure  is used in Attrition Trend.
 ---